iukadike/blog/_posts/2025-06-30-hub-spoke-lab.md

 7 directories, 17 files
 ```

-Below, I attempt to explain the modular design I opted for, which is a best practice for managing large or reusable infrastructure code.
+Below, I will explain the modular design I opted for, which is a best practice for managing large or reusable infrastructure code.

 #### Root Directory Files (Top-Level)
 ```bash